-As with medical benefits, you must first meet a deductible before the plan starts paying its share of prescription drug expenses.
-Once you've met your deductible, you'll pay just 20% of your medication costs as long as the medications are part of the formulary.
+As with medical benefits, you have to meet your deductible before the plan starts paying its share of prescription drug expenses.
+Once you've met your deductible, you'll pay just 20% of your medication costs if the medications are part of the formulary.

-You have a choice of ways to fill prescriptions and save on the medications you use.
+You can choose how to fill prescriptions and save on the medications you use.

-- For short-term prescriptions (up to a 31day supply), you can visit any pharmacy in the Caremark retail network (which includes non-CVS pharmacies).
-To find a network pharmacy, visit info.caremark.com/ trscarestandard. - 2.
-You may also use out-of-network pharmacies, but you may pay more out of your own pocket for your medication.
-And remember, the cost of your drugs will not apply toward your in-network deductible.
+- For short-term prescriptions (up to a 31-day supply), you can visit any pharmacy in the CVS Caremark retail network (which includes non-CVS pharmacies).
+To find a network pharmacy, visit info.caremark.com/trscarestandard. - You may also use out-of-network pharmacies, but you may pay more out of pocket for your medication.
+And remember, the cost of your prescriptions will not apply toward your in-network deductible.

-If you need to fill an ongoing or "maintenance" medication, save time and energy with these convenient options:
+If you need to fill an ongoing or maintenance medication, save time and energy with these convenient options:

-- Use the mail-order service, Caremark Pharmacy.
+- Use the mail-order service through the Caremark Pharmacy.
 You can order up to a 90-day supply of your medication and have it delivered to any address you provide within the United States.
-You can pay via credit card, check or money order.
-Visit info.caremark. com/trscarestandard to learn more about the service.
+You can pay by credit card, check or money order.
+Visit info.caremark. com/trscarestandard to learn more about this service.
 If you use this option, you can also break up your costs for a 90-day supply into three monthly installments, which may help you manage costs. - Visit a Caremark Retail-Plus pharmacy.

 Retail pharmacies that participate in the Retail-Plus network can dispense a 60- to 90-day supply of your medication.
 To find Retail-Plus pharmacies near you, visit info.caremark.com/trscarestandard or call CVS Caremark Customer Service at 1-844-345-4577 (TTY: 711).

-If You Need to Fill a Specialty Medication Specialty medications are drugs used to manage a chronic or genetic condition.
+If You Need to Fill a Specialty Medication

+Specialty medications are drugs used to manage a chronic or genetic condition.
 They may be injected, infused, inhaled or taken orally, and may require special handling.

 For specialty medications, you must use the CVS Caremark Specialty Pharmacy.
-To use this service, call CaremarkConnect® toll-free at 1-800-237-2767 or visit www.cvsspecialty.com.
+To use this service, call CaremarkConnect® toll-free at 1-800-237-2767 or visit cvsspecialty.com.